An affirmation, by definition, is a positive statement. It is an assertion that something is true.

 By simply repeating positive statements when we fall asleep, with our bodies more relaxed, we make them a part of our reality.

-12 Sleep Affirmations For Success, Happiness, And Calmness In Morning
+12 Sleep Affirmations For Success, Confidence, & Happiness

 I forgive those who have wronged me and choose to live a life full of love, joy and peace.
 I forgive myself for my past mistakes and release the shame, anger, guilt, and embarrassment.